 As we’ve previously discussed, OKR (Objectives and Key Results) is a goal system used by Google, Amazon, Netflix and other great leading companies around the world.
 It is a simple tool to create alignment and engagement around measurable goals.

-Now we know what they are and why every business should be using them we want to dive a little deeper and look at the best ways to structure and set your business OKRs to make sure you’re getting the most out of them.
+Now we know what they are and why every business should be using them we want to dive a little deeper into our OKR breakdown and look at the best ways to structure and set your business OKRs, so you are getting the most out of them.

 Ready?
 Let’s dive in with our top tips and advice when creating OKRs.